korewireless/Microvisor-Demo-Native-Freertos/README.md

 This repo provides a basic demonstration of user application firmware based on the [FreeRTOS](https://freertos.org/) real-time operating system and which will run on the “non-secure” side of Microvisor.

-Unlike [our primary FreeRTOS demo](), this code does not use [ARM CMSIS-RTOS API](https://github.com/ARM-software/CMSIS_5) as an intermediary between the application and FreeRTOS.
+Unlike [our primary FreeRTOS demo](https://github.com/twilio/twilio-microvisor-freertos), this code does not use [ARM CMSIS-RTOS API](https://github.com/ARM-software/CMSIS_5) as an intermediary between the application and FreeRTOS.
 Instead, it uses native FreeRTOS calls.

 ![The Nucleo board and attached MCP9808](./images/mv-mcp9808.png)

 The code uses an MCP9808 temperature sensor to provide a thermal readout every 15 seconds.
 If the ambient temperature rises above 28°C (set in `main.h`), the MCP9808’s ALERT pin asserts, triggering an interrupt on the Microvisor Nucleo Development Board’s PF3 pin.
 FreeRTOS’ task notification mechanism is used to signal a specific task from the Interrupt Service Routine to light the USER LED.
 FreeRTOS’ timer mechanism is used to periodically check for the end of the alert condition.

 Most of the project files can be found in the [Demo/](Demo/) directory.
-The [ST_Code/](ST_Code/) directory contains required components that are not part of Twilio Microvisor STM32U5 HAL, which this code accesses as a submodule.
+The [ST_Code/](ST_Code/) directory contains required components that are not part of the Microvisor STM32U5 HAL, which this code accesses as a submodule.
 FreeRTOS is also incorporated as a submodule.
 The `FreeRTOSConfig.h` and `stm32u5xx_hal_conf.h` configuration files are located in the [Config/](Config/) directory.

 ## Build with Docker (macOS)